Moscow hostage crisis chemical agent: Suspected agents

-Opioid version
+Formal statements

+Foreign embassies in Moscow issued official requests for more information on the gas to aid in treatment of their affected citizens, but were publicly ignored.
+While still refusing to identify the gas, on 28 October 2002 (two days after its use ended the crisis), the Russian government informed the U.S. Embassy of some of the gas' effects.
+The Russian media reported the drug was Kolokol-1, either mefentanyl or α-methylfentanil dissolved in a halothane base.
+In the records of the official investigation of the act, the agent is referred to as a certain "gaseous substance", in other cases it is referred to as an "unidentified chemical substance".

-Two days after the incident, on 30 October 2002, Russia responded to increasing domestic and international pressure with a statement on the unknown gas by Health Minister Yuri Shevchenko.
+Four days after the incident, on 30 October 2002, Russia responded to increasing domestic and international pressure with a statement on the unknown gas by Health Minister Yuri Shevchenko.
 He said that the gas was a fentanyl derivative, an extremely powerful opioid.
-Boris Grebenyuk, the All-Russia Disaster Relief Service chief, said the services used trimethyl phentanylum (3-methylfentanyl, a fentanyl analog that is about 1000 times more potent than morphine, which was manufactured and abused in the former Soviet Union); New Scientist pointed out that 3-methylfentanyl is not a gas.
+Boris Grebenyuk, the All-Russia Disaster Relief Service chief, said the services used trimethyl phentanylum (3-methylfentanyl, a fentanyl analog that is about 1000 times more potent than morphine, which was manufactured and abused in the former Soviet Union).
+The Russian language newspaper Gazeta.ru claimed that the chemical used had been 3-methylfentanyl, attributing this information to "experts from the Moscow State University chemistry department."